3 Card Casino Poker - Strategy & Tips For Winning

 Pair plus bets are paid independently of the dealer’s hand.
 This side-bet pays 1-to-1 for a pair, 4-to-1 for a flush, 5-to-1 for a straight, 30-to-1 for 3 of a kind and 40-to-1 for a straight flush.
 The pair plus bet is optional - though you would not be happy to see a straight flush if you decline this bet while playing!

-These strategies are fairly straightforward, so let's take a look at what you can do to maximize your chances.
+For 3 card poker these strategies are fairly straightforward, so let's take a look at what you can do to maximize your chances.

-Strategy For The Main Game - Against The Dealer 3 Card Poker Strategy
+Strategy For The Main Game - Against The Dealer

 Basically this means playing: